-- Other emergencies as appropriate
+- State/National or other emergencies as appropriate

-The city of Grand Prairie tests the city's outdoor warning siren system on the first Wednesday of every month at 1 p.m. unless there is inclement weather.
-See which outdoor warning siren is closest to you: View Outdoor Siren Locations (PDF)
+- Monthly Testing: The city tests the outdoor warning siren system on the first Wednesday of every month at 1 p.m., weather permitting.

-To receive emergency notifications indoors, a National Oceanic and Atmospheric Administration (NOAA) All Hazards and Weather Alert Radio with the Specific Area Message Encoding (SAME) feature is recommended.
+Radio: To receive emergency notifications indoors, a National Oceanic and Atmospheric Administration (NOAA) All Hazards and Weather Alert Radio with the Specific Area Message Encoding (SAME) feature is recommended.
 The NOAA radio allows you to keep up to date on all types of emergencies.
 You can purchase one at many local retailers starting at $20.
 NOAA radios with the SAME feature can be programmed to provide emergency information specific to your area.
-The codes for our four counties are (www.nws.noaa.gov/nwr/ ):
+The codes for our four counties are (https://www.weather.gov/nwr&ln_desc=NOAA+Weather+Radio/ ):

-Dallas County: 048113
+- Dallas County: 048113

 - Tarrant County: 048439

 - Johnson County: 048251

-Ellis County: 048139
+- Ellis County: 048139